sergei-mironov/litrepl/paper/md/paper.md

 In the light of recent developments in software deployment, however, we have shifted our focus from informal reproducibility to enhancing transparency in communication with programming language interpreters, by either eliminating or clearly exposing mutable states within the communication process.
+The tool is designed to ensure easy code editor integration, and the project repository offers a reference Vim plugin.

 # Statement of need